Franklin County Jail (Chambersburg, Pennsylvania)

 The Old Franklin County Jail is a historic jail located at Chambersburg in Franklin County, Pennsylvania.
 It was built in 1818, and is a two-story, brick building with a slate covered hipped roof topped by a cupola.
 The original building measures 84 feet wide by 48 feet deep.
 In 1880, a cell block was added.
 The jail yard is divided into two sections and surrounded by a 20-foot-high wall.
-At least seven prisoners were hanged on the premises.
+At least five prisoners were hanged on the premises.

 Now known as the Old Jail, the building houses a museum and genealogical library operated by the Franklin County Historical Society - Kittochtinny.

 It was listed on the National Register of Historic Places in 1970.
 It is included in the Chambersburg Historic District.